MaimonLab/SiffPy/siffpy/siffplot/README.md

 Almost none of this relies on any serious `SiffReader` functionality, and as a result many of the classes can actually be used for .tiff files read by a `SiffReader`, or even previously processed `numpy` arrays.
 TODO: `DummySiffReader` to allow the deception.

-If the user has `napari` available, all plotter classes will DEFAULT to `napari`, unless the keyword `use_napari` is set to `False` on initialization.
+If the user has `napari` available, all `SiffVisualizer` classes will DEFAULT to `napari`, unless initialized with the keyword argument `backend = 'HoloViews'`.
 If `napari` is not available, the keyword is not required -- everything will use `HoloViews` by default.
 To use options, and to actually visualize the `HoloViews` objects, be sure to call `hv.extension('bokeh')` in a notebook or script.
 Just as a warning, at the time of writing (SCT Dec.
 28 2021), the `extension` call doesn't play nicely with `napari` and Notebooks, and it makes you have to manually execute individual cells, which is kind of a pain.